emaphp/eMapper/README.md

 //...
 $users = $mapper->execute('findAllUsers');
 ```
-The **type** method is a simplified way to define the expected type. **config**, on the other hand, takes an array of supported options as an optional argument. *findAllUsers* configuration can be also defined like this.
+The **type** method is a simplified way to define the expected type. **config**, on the other hand, takes an array of supported options as an argument. *findAllUsers* configuration can be also defined like this.

 ```php
 Statement::config(['map.result' => 'Acme\Result\UserResultMap', 'map.type' => 'obj[id]']);
 ```

-A list of supported configuration values can be found in the *Appendix II - Configuration options*.
+A list of supported configuration values can be found in *Appendix II - Configuration options*.

 <br/>